harveststack/ofn-vagrantbox/development/README.md

 Put the directory with the Open Food Network codebase at the top level of this directory and name it 'openfoodnetwork'.

-Run the following commands to start/stop/etc the server.
+From _within_ the `development` dirrectory, run the following commands to start/stop/etc the server.

 `
 vagrant up                      # To start VM